As a fresh freelance writer, you’ll often hear (read) the phrases “pitch a query letter” or “submit an LOI.”

 If you need to pitch your story elsewhere, leave them a respectful note that you will do just that.
 Remember that editors are not obligated to respond to all queries (they usually don’t respond to their rejects), so be grateful if they took the time to, even if to just turn you down.

-So you have already sent a query or an LOI?
+So you have already sent a query letter or an letter of introduction?
 Tell us your experience.